Faculty of Science

 About the opportunity

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance in recruiting talent aligned to these values in the pursuit of research excellence.
-We are looking for a Research Officer (or PhD candidate) who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Project Coordinator with: